-Hardness tests are commonly used for calculating material properties because they are quick and convenient (suitable).
+Hardness tests are commonly used for calculating material properties because they are quick and (suitable).
 However, a variety of testing methods is appropriate (suitable) due to differences in hardness among different materials.
 The most well-known hardness tests are Brinell, and Rockwell.

-1.1 The Brinell Hardness Test
+3.1 The Brinell Hardness Test

 In this test, hardness is measured by pressing a hard steel, tungsten and cemented carbide ball (usually 10 mm in diameter) into the surface of the test piece, using a known load.
 It is important to choose the combination of load and ball size carefully so that the indentation is free from distortion and suitable for measurement.
-The relationship of the Brinell hardness [HB] which is between load P (kg), the diameter D (mm) of the hardened ball indenter and the diameter d (mm) of the indentation on the surface is given by the expression:
+The relationship of the Brinell hardness $[H_B]$ which is between load P (kg), the diameter D (mm) of the hardened ball indenter and the diameter d (mm) of the indentation on the surface is given by the expression:

-For different materials, the ratio $(\mathbf{P}/\mathbf{D}^2)$ has been standardized in order to obtain accurate and comparative results such as :
+For different materials, the ratio $(\mathbf{P}/\mathbf{D}^2)$ has been standardized in order to obtain accurate and comparative results such as:

-$\mathbf{K}=\mathbf{P}/\mathbf{D}^2$
+$$K = P / D^2$$

 Where K is. a constant; typical values of K are:

+Al-Mustaqbal University College

+Class: 1st Subject: Engineering Materials Lecturer: Haneen Mohammed Hadi E-mail: haneen.mohammed.hadi@mustaqbal-college.edu.iq

-K = 30
+Ferrous metals K = 30

-K = 10
+Copper and copper alloys K = 10

-K = 5
+Aluminum and aluminum alloys K = 5

-K = 1
+Lead, tin and white-bearing metals K = 1